santoshakil/lightning_db/DART_SDK_DEVELOPMENT_GUIDE.md

 8. **CI/CD Integration**: Automated builds and releases

 The key innovations over Realm's approach:

+1. **Full Freezed Support**:
+   - Works with immutable Freezed data classes
+   - No need to extend special base classes like RealmObject
+   - Support for copyWith, unions, and pattern matching
+   - Compatible with existing Dart/Flutter patterns

+2. **Better Developer Experience**:
+   - Works with popular Dart packages (Freezed, json_serializable)
+   - True immutability with compile-time safety
+   - No runtime code generation or reflection
+   - Type-safe JSON serialization out of the box

+3. **Technical Improvements**:
    - Option to build from source using CMake (not just download binaries)
    - Simpler FFI integration without complex platform channels
    - Better error messages for version mismatches
    - More flexible deployment options
+   - Checksum verification for downloaded binaries
+   - Offline fallback capabilities

+4. **Modern Dart Features**:
+   - Support for sealed classes and exhaustive pattern matching
+   - Works with null safety and sound type system
+   - Compatible with functional programming patterns
+   - Stream-based reactive APIs

-This architecture ensures Lightning DB can be used as easily as adding a line to pubspec.yaml while maintaining the performance characteristics of the native implementation.
+This architecture ensures Lightning DB can be used as easily as adding a line to pubspec.yaml while providing a superior developer experience compared to Realm, especially for teams already using Freezed for their data models.